lextm/blog/_posts/2016/2016-7-8-update-on-restructuredtext-and-visual-studio-code.md

 ---
+description: This post is about the update on reStructuredText and Visual Studio Code.
+excerpt_separator: <!--more-->
 layout: post
-title: "Update on reStructuredText and Visual Studio Code"
-description: "This post is about the update on reStructuredText and Visual Studio Code."
-tags: reStructuredText
 permalink: /update-on-restructuredtext-and-visual-studio-code-1b23916c4c0f
-excerpt_separator: <!--more-->
+tags: restructuredtext sphinx visual-studio-code python
+title: Update on reStructuredText and Visual Studio Code
 ---
 When I started the reStructuredText extension for Visual Studio Code in Nov 2015, I wasn't expect it to be a hot extension in the gallery.
 But even without an ambition, now it serves >1,700 users, so time to make it better.
 <!--more-->